Recordings You can listen to every commercial recording made by Lehmann from 1914–1949. These are in mp3 format.

 You can hear the 6 January 2015 presentation called “Lotte Lehmann, Legendary and Unknown” prepared by Gary Hickling for the Vocal Record Collectors Society.
 The presentation included Lehmann singing well known as well as rare aspects of her repertoire.
 Gary Hickling provided the introductions to each selection Part One.
 Part Two.
 It lasts just over 30 minutes.

 Comparisons It’s always interesting to hear how Lehmann sounds in comparison with others of her time and ours.

 Roles & Repertoire One can view the roles that Lehmann sang on the opera stage, how many times she sang them and when she first essayed them.
-The list of her art song (Lieder) repertoire is also available.
+The list of her art song (Lieder) repertoire is also available there.

 Discography This discography is useful for those who want the details of matrices, takes, and recording dates.
-The first listed “Recordings” offers a simplified “discography” with the sound for each entry.
+The first listed “Recordings” above offers a simplified “discography” with the sound recording for each entry.

 Missing Recordings These are radio broadcasts for which we have little or no sound documentation.
 Keep your eyes out!

-Here’s a live excerpt of Lehmann in the final Meistersinger quintet in quite bad sound, but fun to hear on the stage.
-And next a slightly cleaned up version of the acoustically horrible (but exciting) short-wave broadcast of Toscanini conducting Lehmann in the Abscheulicher and Komm’ Hoffnung of 16 August 1936.
+Here’s a live excerpt of Lehmann in the final Die Meistersinger quintet: Selig wie die Sonne_with the Vienna Opera conducted by Weingartner in 1935 in quite bad sound, but fun to hear on the stage.
 YouTube has posted a really well-filtered version of one of Lehmann’s most popular recordings, the 1924 acoustic of Korngold’s famous duet from Die tode Stadt with Richard Tauber.